takelley1/linux-notes/freeipa.md

 ### Shared NFS home directory configuration
 - [NFS in IdM](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html-single/configuring_and_managing_identity_management/index#autofs-and-automount-in-idm_using-automount-in-idm)
-- ON NFS/FREEIPA SERVER (in this example the NFS server and the FreeIPA server are the same host)
+- ON NFS/FREEIPA SERVER (in this example the NFS server and the FreeIPA server are on the same host)
   - Disable firewall and SELinux
     ```bash
     setenforce 0